handsontable/handsontable/docs/content/guides/rows/row-sorting.md

   <HotTable
     ref={hotTableComponentRef}

-    // enable rows sorting for the entire grid columnSorting={true}
+    // enable sorting for the entire grid columnSorting={true}

     // exclude rows 1 and 2 from sorting